vlcoo/VicMvsLO/README.md

 <details>
   <summary><h2>Opening in Unity Editor</h2></summary>

-Please follow the instructions listed in the [parent repository](https://github.com/ipodtouch0218/NSMB-MarioVsLuigi), but cloning this fork instead.
+Please follow the instructions listed in the [parent repository](https://github.com/ipodtouch0218/NSMB-MarioVsLuigi), but cloning this fork and branch instead.

 </details>
 <details>